The Rape of Europa (Titian)

-The Rape of Europa is a painting by the Venetian artist Titian, painted ca. 1560–1562.
-It is in the permanent collection of the Isabella Stewart Gardner Museum of Boston, Massachusetts.
+The Rape of Europa is a painting by the Venetian artist Titian, painted c.
+1560–1562.
+It is in the permanent collection of the Isabella Stewart Gardner Museum, in Boston.
 The oil-on-canvas painting measures 178 × 205 cm.

 Subject

 The title of the painting refers to the mythological story of the abduction of Europa by Zeus (Jupiter to the Romans).
 In the myth, the god assumed the form of a bull and enticed Europa to climb onto his back.
 Once there, the bull rode into the sea and carried her to Crete, where he revealed his real identity.
 Europa became the first Queen of Crete, and had three children with Zeus.
+When Zeus finally departed Crete, he gifted her three parting gifts, a necklace, a javelin, and a bronze guard.

+The painting depicts Europa on the back of the bull, just off the shore of her homeland.
+One of her attendants in the background is wearing a pink garment similar to the one Europa holds in her hand.
+Titian seems to emphasize that this is a scene of rape (abduction): Europa is sprawled helplessly on her back, her clothes in disarray.
+Furthermore, the position of legs indicates at minimum that she is precariously balanced and potentially that she is kicking and attempting to free herself from Zeus.

 Although the source of Titian's inspiration is thought to have been based on the scene from Book II in Ovid's Metamorphoses, a more direct influence might be a description of a painting of the rape of Europa found in Achilles Tatius's novel, Leucippe and Clitophon.
 Achilles Tatius's novel was translated into Italian and printed in 1546 in Venice, only a few years before Titian was thought to have painted The Rape of Europa.
-Achilles Tatius's description of the dolphins, Europa's scarf, a Cupid, Europa's covering, and "her position on the back of the bull—not with a leg on each side but with her feet on the bull’s right side and her left hand on his horn" is echoed in Titian's portrayal of the same scene.
+Achilles Tatius's description of the dolphins, Europa's scarf, a Cupid, Europa's covering, and "her position on the back of the bull—not with a leg on each side but with her feet on the bull's right side and her left hand on his horn" is echoed in Titian's portrayal of the same scene.
+Ovid's translation, notes the color of the bull and the position of her body, on the bull.
+"His color is like snow and "Muscles bulge around his neck".
+This is similar to the physical details Titian shows.